zzhangjii/learning-library/workshops/bike-share-prediction/LabGuide200.md

 -   Use the SQLDeveloper to import the [station_info.csv](./files/datasets/station_info.csv) dataset to a table (Station_Info) in the database.

 -   Use the SQLDeveloper to import the [station_status_weather.csv](./files/datasets/station_status_weather.csv) dataset to a table (Station_Status_Weather) in the database.
-Make sure the LAST_REPORTED column is created as a DATE type column.
-(Note that this table has ~1M rows, so it may take about 30mins to import the table using the SQL Developer wizard.)
+Make sure the LAST_REPORTED column is created as a TIMESTAMP type column with the following format: DD-MON-YY HH24:MI:SS (Note that this table has ~1M rows, so it may take about 30mins to import the table using the SQL Developer wizard.)